ShayHill/shayallenhill_site/_posts/2020-01-30-biohacking-notes.md

 post_image: "/assets/img/blog/biohacking-notes/cold_spray.jpg"
 ---

-A biohack or “N=1” is taking–almost at random–one of the many “life changing” ideas on the Internet and trying it out on your own body.
+A biohack or “N=1” is taking---almost at random---one of the many “life changing” ideas on the Internet and trying it out on your own body.
 I’m not a dedicated biohacker.
 I don’t weight myself daily, keep journals, or document my heart-rate variability.
 For each subject here, there are dozens of books written, dozens more YouTube “challenges” (with swelling orchestral music) posted, and countless blogs filled.

 By those standards, I’ve compressed NINE conceivable online identities (have you come across the “intermittent-fasting guy” or the “standing all the time girl” yet?) into a few-hundred words.
 You’re welcome.